Public and private agents

 Introduction

-Transparency is a fundamental principle in Decentralized Finance (DeFi) and blockchain systems.
-Within Fetch.ai network, users have the power to determine the extent of information they wish to make public.
-This allows them to strike a balance between transparency and privacy for each operation they conduct on the network.
+Transparency is a fundamental principle in decentralized finance (DeFi) and blockchain systems.
+Within the Fetch.ai network, users have the ability to determine the amount of information they wish to publish.
+This is thanks to the ability for users to create Agents as either public or private, based on their introspectivity and protocol exposure through the Agentverse ↗️ platform.

 Defining public and private agents

-In this context, users or companies may not be willing to share information but rather wanting to keep it private for any reason.
-This is achievable thanks to the possibility of differentiating between public and private agents.
-There exist two ways through which an agent can be considered public:
+In this context, users may not be willing to share information but want to keep it private for some reason.
+This is possible thanks to the ability to distinguish between public and private actors.

-By default, during agent development when the agent's specific protocol is set to accept introspection queries requested from any other external agent.
-This agent protocol's feature can be switched on and off, but is on by default, thus allowing introspection queries to be answered by it.
+2. By default, during agent development, the agent's specific protocol is set to accept introspection requests from any other external agent.
+This feature of the agent protocol can be turned on and off, but is on by default so that introspection requests can be answered by it.

-In particular, public and private agents are delimited by whether or not an agent protocol specification is made private or public.
-Indeed, private agents maintain a level of privacy by not exposing their protocol manifest to external parties.
-Despite being private, these agents can still be discoverable via the Almanac.
-However, the actual protocol's details remain hidden even if the related protocols' digests are still visible, thus ensuring that only agents aware of the protocol itself can communicate with it.
+In particular, public and private agents are demarcated by whether the specification of an agent protocol is made private or public.
+Indeed, private agents maintain a degree of privacy by not disclosing their protocol manifest to the outside world.
+Although they are private, these agents can still be found via the almanac.
+However, the details of the actual protocol remain hidden, even though the digests of the associated protocols are still visible, ensuring that only agents who know the protocol itself can communicate with it.

 By default, all agents are public and contactable by everyone but you need to know how to talk to them otherwise they will not answer back to you!

-The distinction between public and private agents is valuable for users, developers, and companies within the Fetch.ai ecosystem, as it allows for a flexible approach to privacy while still enabling efficient agent interaction.
-It also aligns with the broader principles of decentralization and trustless interactions that underpin blockchain and decentralized systems technologies.
+The distinction between public and private agents is valuable for users, developers and companies within the Fetch.ai ecosystem, as it allows for a flexible approach to data protection while enabling agents to interact efficiently.
+It is also consistent with the general principles of decentralization and trustless interactions that underpin blockchain and decentralized system technologies.